microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 ![image](./img/mh-ch-screenshot-13.png)

 ### Monitor the progress
-Navigate to Site Recovery Jobs and select Test failover job which is in progress.
+Navigate to **Site Recovery Jobs** and select Test failover job which is in progress.

 ![image](./img/mh-ch-screenshot-14.png)

 ![image](./img/mh-ch-screenshot-15.png)

-After all jobs are finished successully, Navigate to Virtual Machines list.
+After all jobs are finished successully, Navigate to the Virtual Machines list.
 New Virtual Machine has been created in the North Europe Region.

 ![image](./img/mh-ch-screenshot-16.png)